Climax Uranium Mill: Economic impact

-Site Restoration
+Site restoration

 In 2008, the city of Grand Junction opened the mill site to be developed into a municipal park.
 The park was named Las Colonias Park in tribute to the early Latino communities that lived on the property before the mill was constructed.
 Las Colonias Park currently features bike trails, a large dog park, picnic shelters and tables, grills, a playground and skatepark, public restrooms, and a large outdoor amphitheater.
 It also has water access for fishing and a boat ramp, as well as a beach and wading areas.
 The Nuclear Regulatory Commission published a Remedial Action Plan for the site in 1994, and the removal of 4.5 million cubic yards of contaminated materials from the site to a disposal cell approximately 18 miles southeast of Grand junction was completed that spring.
 Reseeding and wetlands establishment was completed in August 1994.

-Disposal Cell Design
+Disposal cell design

-The disposal cell is 2,400 by 1,800 feet, spanning 94 acres and containing 4.4 million cubic yards of tailings and site building materials.
+The disposal cell is 2,400 by 1,800 feet, spanning 94 acres and containing 4.4 million cubic yards of tailings and site-building materials.
 It is about 70 feet deep from its lowest to its highest point.
 The cover for the cell is designed to isolate and contain contaminated materials through a multipart system.
 It is constructed of an 18-inch thick transition barrier directly over the tailings, then a 24-inch thick low-permeability radon barrier, a 24-inch thick frost protection layer, a 6-inch thick bedding layer, and capped off with a 12-inch thick riprap layer.
 The location for the cell was chosen because it lacks significant groundwater sources nearby and has a 700-foot thick sequence of impermeable Mancos Shale below it.